-Day-to-day responsibility for the management of credit risk resides with the front office departments and responsibility for second line review, challenge and oversight is with the Credit Risk Management department.
-The Credit Risk Management department is organisationally independent from the front office departments, and the Risk Analytics Group which is responsible for the design of new credit risk management models.
-Daily credit risk reports are prepared for Senior Management and trading departments using the Company's in house and vendor systems.
+Day-to-day responsibility for the management of credit risk resides with the front office departments and responsibility for second line review, challenge and oversight is with the Credit Risk Management department, which is within the Risk department.
+The Risk Analytics Group which is responsible for the design of new credit risk management models.
+Daily credit risk reports are prepared for Senior Management and front office departments using the Company's in house and vendor systems.
 The objective of Credit Risk Management is to:

-- Identify, quantify, monitor and control credit risk exposure - Provide sufficient, timely and relevant data of credit risk exposure by counterparty across all product classes and against each respective approved credit limit - Maintain static data for all counterparties - Produce timely credit risk reports as appropriate - Mitigate credit risk by mandating collateral requirements in accordance with the Company's Collateral Policy - Provide credit portfolio monitoring and analysis.
+- Identify, quantify, monitor and control credit risk exposure - Provide sufficient, timely and relevant data of credit risk exposure by counterparty across all product classes and against each respective approved credit limit - Maintain static data for all counterparties - Produce timely credit risk reports as appropriate - Mitigate credit risk by mandating collateral requirements in accordance with the Company's Collateral Policy.
+The Company's collateral management framework includes daily reporting of collateral balances, collateral disputes or differences and escalation procedures - Provide credit portfolio monitoring and analysis.

-On a monthly basis, Credit Risk Management reports the Company's total credit risk exposure to the EMEA Credit Risk Management Committee ('ECRMC'), which is a sub-committee of the ERMC.
+On a monthly basis, Credit Risk Management reports the Company's total credit risk exposure to the EMEA Credit Risk Committee ('ECRC'), which is a sub-committee of the ERMC.
 Monthly reporting includes a review of large exposures, exposures to lower rated issuers and counterparties, and exposure to higher risk industry and country sectors.
-The ECRMC escalates material matters to the ERMC.
+The ECRC escalates material matters to the ERMC.
 The ERMC is also the forum where credit policies are reviewed and finally approved.
 In addition to the ERMC, a summary of the Company's credit risk exposure is also reported to each EMEA Executive Committee and BRC meeting.

-Credit exposure is normally measured on a net basis i.e. by taking account of received collateral and aggregating trades with both positive and negative values provided that a legally enforceable master netting agreement has been executed that permits close-out netting.
+Credit exposure is normally measured on a net basis i.e. by taking account of received collateral and aggregating trades with both positive and negative values provided that a legally enforceable master netting agreement has been executed that permits closeout netting.
 To mitigate derivative counterparty credit risk, the Company has Credit Support Annexes in place with the majority of its counterparties (this includes the exchange of initial margin with certain non-centrally cleared, over-the-counter derivatives counterparties for in-scope products) and guarantee arrangements in place with members of MUFG.
 Risk is managed net of these guarantees.
-An analysis of the Company's credit exposures is included in Note 32.